QBladeOcean/QBladeOceanDocs/docs/source/src/user/simulation/simulation.rst

    The Modal Analysis Dock Window

 By setting up multiple simulations, at different windspeeds or rotational speeds, it is also possible to create a Campbell diagram for a wind turbine.
-This is explained in the section :ref:`Campbell Graphs`.
+This is explained in the section :ref:`Creating Campbell Diagrams`.

 .. _fig-modal2:
 .. figure:: modal_2.png